Skip to article frontmatterSkip to article content

 Server Integration

-The Data Manager server automatically checks for version compatibility on startup.
+The Event Manager server automatically checks for version compatibility on startup.
 If a mismatch is detected, the server will refuse to start and display migration instructions:

 DATABASE INITIALIZATION REQUIRED!
 SERVER STARTUP ABORTED!